Anti-Federalists Anti-federalists, later to be known as the Republicans

 soldier while they stood trial, which he did mostly successfully.

-First Continental Congress - The First Continental Congress convened on September
+The First Continental Congress convened on September

 5, 1774, with all colonies but Georgia sending delegates chosen